ZoinerTejada/azure-data-guide/data-guide/common-architectures/big-data.md

 [Event Hubs](https://azure.microsoft.com/services/event-hubs/)
 [Stream Analytics](https://azure.microsoft.com/services/stream-analytics/)

+Learn more about IoT on Azure by reading the [Azure IoT reference architecture](https://azure.microsoft.com/updates/microsoft-azure-iot-reference-architecture-available/).

 ## <a name="wheretogo"></a>Where to go from here

 Read Next: Processing CSV and JSON Files Solution Pattern